bt3gl/building_blog/content/wargames_krypton.md

   > VFZFK SOPKS ELTUL VGUCH KR
   > This level is a Vigenère Cipher.
 You have intercepted two longer, english language messages.
 You also have a key piece of information.
 You know the key length!

-This is a classical case of [Vigenere cipher], which  is a variation on the Caesar’s cipher.
+This is a classic case of [Vigenere cipher], which  is a variation on the Caesar’s cipher.
 In this case, one uses multiple shift amounts according to a keyword.

 To solve this we use the [pygenere] library in Python.
 First we need to find the key: